facebookarchive/pfff/readme.txt

  - pfff, which allows to test the different parsers on a single file
  - pfff_db_light, which does some global analysis on a set of source files and store the data in a marshalled form in a file somewhere (e.g. /tmp/light_db)
- - pfff_db, which does language specific global analysis on a set of source files and store the data in a database somewhere (e.g. /tmp/pfff_db)
+ - pfff_db, which does some heavy language specific global analysis on a set of source files and store the data in a database somewhere (e.g. /tmp/pfff_db)
- - pfff_visual, which is a gtk and cairo based source code visualizer/navigator/searcher leveraging the information computed previously by pfff_db_light and pfff_db
+ - pfff_visual, which is a gtk and cairo based source code visualizer/navigator/searcher leveraging the information computed previously by pfff_db_light
  - sgrep, a syntactical grep
  - spatch, a syntacitcal patch
  - scheck, a bug finder